Hugh McPhillips

 Hugh McPhillips (March 31, 1920 – October 31, 1990) was an American actor and director.

 Early life

-McPhillips was born in Suffern, New York to an Irish American Catholic family of three children.
+McPhillips was born in Suffern, New York to a Roman Catholic family member of Irish descent, one of three siblings.

 Acting career

 McPhillips was perhaps best known for winning a Daytime Emmy Award for Outstanding Cameo Appearance in a Drama Series for Days of Our Lives in 1980 as Hugh Pearson.
-He played Andre, the restaurant host, in The Young and the Restless and also appeared in many soap operas & films in 1980's.
+He played Andre, the restaurant host, in The Young and the Restless and also appeared in many soap operas & films in the 1980s.

 Death

-He died in October 1990 of injuries in an automobile accident in August of that year.
+He died on October 31, 1990, aged 70, from injuries sustained in an automobile accident two months earlier.